maria-mata/dream-catcher/README.md

 * Follows CRUD standards and renders HTML from the server using Handlebars templating.

 ### How To Use
-* Login (or sign up) to see your dream logs or read about dream categories
+* Log in or sign up to see your dream logs and read about dream categories
 ![login-or-signup](/demo/login.gif)

 * Add a new dream